dell/csm-replication/README.md

 ### RBAC manifests
 For building the RBAC rules for the sidecar, run `make sidecar-rbac`.
 For building the RBAC rules for the controller, run `make controller-rbac`.

-## Installation

-Please consult the [Installation Guide](https://dell.github.io/csm-docs/docs/deployment/helm/modules/installation/replication/installation/) for instructions on installing the replication controller and sidecar.

-To build and install your own images using the provided Makefile targets, below information may be useful:

 ### Custom Resource Definitions